 Brevity publishes well-known and emerging writers working in the extremely brief (750 words or fewer) essay form.
 We have featured work from Pulitzer prize winners, NEA fellows, Pushcart winners, Best American authors, and writers from India, Egypt, Ireland, Spain, Malaysia, Qatar, and Japan.
-We have also featured numerous previously-unpublished authors, and take a special joy in helping to launch a new literary career.
-Over the past year Brevity has averaged 10,000 unique visitors per month.
+We have also featured many previously-unpublished authors, and take a special joy in helping to launch a new literary career.
+Over the past year Brevity has averaged more than 10,000 unique visitors per month.

-Submissions should be formatted as seen here (single space, no indentation, one extra space between paragraphs) unless alternate formatting is a specific design element of the essay.
+We prefer that submissions should be formatted as seen here (single space, no indentation, one extra space between paragraphs) unless alternate formatting is a specific design element of the essay.

 Craft Essays